Transparency in Coverage

 If your medication is not on (or has been removed) from your drug list, you or your prescribing doctor may want to request a coverage exception.

-BCBSIL will usually let you or your doctor know of the benefit coverage decision within 72 hours of receiving your request.
+BCBSIL will let you or your doctor know of the benefit coverage decision within 72 hours of receiving your request.
 If the coverage request is denied, BCBSIL will let you know why it was denied and may advise you of a covered alternative drug (if applicable).
 You can also appeal the benefit determination (see below for more information).

 You or your doctor may be able to ask for an expedited review if: